Skip to content

 Brooklyn Jamerson-Flowers, Podcast Producer (Season 1)

 Brooklyn is the creator, host, producer and researcher of the history podcast We the (Black) People and a graduate of the University of Chicago, where she studied history.
-She was an emerging journalist fellow at Crosscut, where she worked on podcasts, and currently works for KUOW.
-Learn more about Brooklyn.
+She created the Black Arts Legacies podcast while working as an emerging journalist fellow at Crosscut.
+Listen to more of Brooklyn's work.

 Crosscut Support Staff